Licensed Clinical Social Worker

 I enjoy supporting people through life transitions, as these can be times of great growth and learning (as well as challenge and exhaustion).
 I have experience working with college students in "quarter-life crisis," as well as people facing "mid-life overwhelm" as they manage relationships, career, health, and caregiving of children and elders.
 Although stress is a normal part of big life changes, having support during difficult times can reduce symptoms and prevent further complications.

 I work with body image issues from a body positive, HAES (Health at Every Size) perspective, and from my own lived experience as someone who has learned to see beyond diet and fat-hating culture to a place of body acceptance and respect.
-I support my clients wherever they are in their relationships with their bodies through Intuitive Eating and Be Nourished's "Body Trust" model.
+I support my clients wherever they are in their relationships with their bodies through the principles of Intuitive Eating and Be Nourished's "Body Trust" model.
 I employ Motivational Interviewing to help people identify personal values and goals toward change.

 Our relationships are the heart and soul of our lives--they often are what makes us get out of bed in the morning, and what gives us reason to grow, learn, and become better people.
 When our relationships aren't working, or when they are abusive, destructive, or harmful, we have difficulty functioning well in other areas of our lives.
 I support my clients in working toward healthy relationships through identifying the longstanding patterns that have become unseen obstacles to change.